digital-asset/daml/daml-lf/snapshot/README.md

 # `replay-profile`

-This profile the replay od a transaction from a ledger entries stored in a file.
+This profile the replay of a transaction built from a ledger entries file.

      bazel run //daml-lf/snapshot:replay-profile --     \
       --entries <entries files>                         \